arigree/211_FinalProject/README.md

 # Car Rental System - Phase 2

-## Team Member Contributions
+This project is a Flask car rental system for INFO-I 211.

+For Phase 2, the project includes:

+- a Flask app organized with Blueprints
+- a SQLite database connection
-- Khoutoub: completed the customer domain for Phase 2, including the model, manager, controller, exceptions file, template, route, and testing setup.
+- a customer domain with a model, manager, controller, template, and exception handling
-- Arissa: completed shared setup work for the Flask project structure and GitHub repository setup.
-- Nathanial: will complete another project domain and help with integration.
+- a customer list page at `/customers`